 Broward College Campus Safety Officers have no arrest authority beyond that of an ordinary citizen.
-All incidents of a criminal nature are referred either to police officers assigned to the campus and/or the local law enforcement agency that has jurisdiction over a specific campus or learning center.
+All incidents of a criminal nature are referred to the local law enforcement agency that has jurisdiction over a specific campus or center.
 In each situation, Broward College Campus Safety Officers are expected to render all possible assistance, provided such assistance can be given without endangering the officer or others not involved in the crime.

-Broward College maintains a highly professional, cooperative, and contractual working relationship with the Coconut Creek Police Department, Davie Police Department, Pembroke Pines Police Department, and the Fort Lauderdale Police Department.
-The contracts which are in place serve as memorandums of understanding regarding police services to include investigations of alleged criminal offenses and assignment of officers to the College.
+Broward College maintains a highly professional, cooperative, and working relationship with the Coconut Creek Police Department, Davie Police Department, Pembroke Pines Police Department, and the Fort Lauderdale Police Department.
 These law enforcement agencies, as well as other surrounding municipalities, will promptly respond to campuses for emergencies, to conduct criminal investigations, and to complete reports.
 All crime victims and witnesses are strongly encouraged to report crimes to Campus Safety and the appropriate law enforcement agency.

-Meetings are held at least quarterly between the Associate Vice President of DSSEP, Campus Safety senior leadership, the Campuses' Business Deans and Student Deans, and representatives from each of the local law enforcement agencies with jurisdiction over Broward College's campuses and learning centers.
+Meetings are held at least quarterly between the Associate Vice President of DSSEP, Campus Safety senior leadership, the Campuses' Business Deans and Student Deans, and representatives from each of the local law enforcement agencies with jurisdiction over Broward College's campuses and partnership centers.
 The purpose of these meetings is to coordinate initiatives and public safety response throughout the College; to foster collaborative relationships with all Broward College public safety partners; and to discuss suspicious incidents, recent activity of a criminal nature, and best practices.